Nozbe/NoOffice.org/_book/week.md

 Such ideas create a natural *cadence* of work for everyone on the team and encourage them to approach their workweek in a more conscious way.
 Everyone feels in more control.
 They know what they'll be working on and what to expect from each other.

-## Cut out 2 hours of focus time each day.
+## Cut out two hours of focus time each day.

 The trouble with working in a team is that there are so many things going on that it's really hard to find time to work on something in a focused way.
 And as I wrote in chapter 4 - focus is a scarce resource we all need more of.

-### Working on something for 2 hours straight gives great results!
+### Working on something for two hours straight gives great results!

 As a productivity fanatic, I've been experimenting with many work-life hacks over the years[^3] but recently I discovered that my single-best tool for meaningful work is a long stretch of uninterrupted time to work on one thing.
 How long?
-At least 2 hours.
+At least two hours.

 That's right.
-I need 2 hours of uninterrupted time to move something forward.
+I need two hours of uninterrupted time to move something forward.
 To write a draft of a proposal, a blog post or thoughtful feedback on a strategic topic.[^4]

-Why 2 hours?
+Why two hours?
 Because they usually work like this:

-* In the first 30 minutes I turn off notifications or just silence my phone and start thinking about the problem.
+* In the first 30 minutes, I turn off notifications or just silence my phone and start thinking about the problem.
 I gather all the links and resources needed to tackle the issue.
-* In the second 30 minutes I start working, I have the first rough draft, idea or outline
+* In the second 30 minutes, I start working, I have the first rough draft, idea or outline.
-* And I still have at least 1 hour to work on it.
-I've thought about the problem, I'm focused, I'm warmed up... and now I can get to work.
+* And I still have at least one hour to work on it.
+I've thought about the problem, I'm focused, I'm warmed up… and now, I can get to work.
-* After 2 hours I will have usually created something that I can send to the team for feedback, or I have the momentum to keep going and finish it up for another 30-60 minutes.
+* After two hours, I will have usually created something that I can send to the team for feedback, or I have the momentum to keep going and finish it up for another 30-60 minutes.

-### Block off 2 hours every day at the same time.
+### Block off two hours every day at the same time.

-My trick is to block off my *2-hour focus time* every day at the same time.
+My trick is to block off my *two-hour focus time* every day at the same time.
 To make it a productivity habit and a no-brainer.

-Most of the weeks my 2-hour window is between 11am-1pm.
+Most of the weeks my two-hour window is between 11am-1pm.
 This way in the morning I have enough time to respond to some team feedback or maybe do morning sports session and by the time 11 hits, I'm on my iPad, with all my notifications turned off and working in full focus.
 Once I'm done past 1pm I'm letting my team know I'm available for feedback and I'm reviewing all the tasks assigned to me or check where I was mentioned.

 Once I started doing that I could easily communicate it to my team, that between 11:00-13:00 I'm not available as I'm working on my *focus task*.
 This way I'm also leading by example as I really want everyone on my team to have as much uninterrupted stretches of time as well.